Cadillac Escalade: Hennessey HPE550

-In 2014, Hennessey Performance Engineering offered a HPE550 supercharger upgrade to fourth generation Escalade customers, which included a belt-driven supercharger, air-to-water intercooler, recalibrated engine management software and a three-year/36,000 mile powertrain warranty, a 6 psi boost that will increase the 6.2L engine's performance to 557 hp and 542 lbft of torque, and 20-inch lightweight H10 forged Monoblock wheels, to further improve performance.
+In 2014, Hennessey Performance Engineering offered a HPE550 supercharger upgrade to fourth generation Escalade customers, which included a belt-driven supercharger, air-to-water intercooler, recalibrated engine management software and a three-year/36,000 mile powertrain warranty, a 6 psi boost that will increase the 6.2L engine's performance to 557 hp and 542 lbft of torque, and 20-inch lightweight H10 forged Monoblock wheels.
 The upgrades, once they are ordered by customers, have a set price of $15,950.

 International version

 In July 2015, GM reached a deal with Unison SP ZAO in Minsk, Belarus, to build and assemble the Escalade and Escalade ESV for the Russian and CIS markets.
 This version was similar to the Chevrolet Tahoe, featuring the 6.2L V8 EcoTec3 engine and the Tahoe's semi-CKD assembled designs; the ESV also marked the first time an extended-length base model had been offered in this region.
-It was available in 4WD models only and carried a MSRP of 4.34 million rubles (US$76,984) for standard-size and 4.59 million rubles (US$81,383) for ESV.
+It was available in 4WD models only and carried an MSRP of 4.34 million rubles (US$76,984) for standard-size and 4.59 million rubles (US$81,383) for ESV.